NAME: Trayveon Williams

 WT: 200 lbs

 Vision: Vision is solid for the most part.
 Is very much a one cut runner who wants to get north and south.
 Shown the ability to press the line of scrimmage to find the right holes.
 But is more of a decisive runner than a patient one.
 Times where he will get overzealous and run into scrums for minimal gains.
-Gap-power schemes seems to be his bread and butter.
+Gap-power schemes seem to be his bread and butter.

 Contact Balance and Power: Contact balance is decent yet not a trait that he is going to consistently win with.
 Lower center of gravity is evident but still goes down fairly easy.
 Can inflict some contact on his opponents that allows him to fight for more yards.
 However, high pad level and smaller frame lessen the impact of his blow.
 Even though he doesn’t specialize in short yardage situations, is capable if called upon.